What is the meaning of COME UP?

 - My vacation is coming up next week!

 - That meeting came up quickly.
 I didn’t allow enough time to prepare for it.

-- See example of come up: Coming up, in Part 5, we give you five things you can do to start improving your English right now.
+- Coming up in our next podcast, we will give you five things you can do to start improving your English right now.